Water supply and sanitation in Morocco: Wastewater treatment and reuse

 Compared to the overall water use in Morocco, reclaimed water can only provide a fraction of the country's increasing water needs.
 Furthermore, there is no regulatory framework for water reuse and no established system to recover the costs for reclaimed water from users.
-The country's largest reuse project is currently under construction in Marrakech, where reclaimed water from a 90,000 m3/day plant will be reused primarily to irrigate golf courses.
+The country's largest reuse project is currently under construction in Marrakesh, where reclaimed water from a 90,000 m3/day plant will be reused primarily to irrigate golf courses.
 The tertiary treatment and the network to distribute the reclaimed water will be financed by private investors.
 Redal, the utility serving Rabat, was carrying out a study in 2009 to assess the feasibility of wastewater reuse to irrigate green spaces in the city.
 Besides this there have been a few scattered small-scale pilot reuse projects since the 1980s, some of which have been abandoned.
 Among the sustainable projects is a project to irrigate golf courses in Ben Slimane that has been operating since 1997 with a capacity of 5,600 cubic meter/day.
 In 2009 a large reuse project was planned in Agadir to irrigate a golf course and municipal gardens with 50,000 cubic meters/day.
 In 2009 there were also two projects for direct, planned reuse in agriculture in Oujda and Beni Mellal.
 These projects are financed by the National Environmental Fund and would add a funding to the plants.
 In 2009 the water department of the State Secretariat for Water and Environment carried out a national study for water reuse.